Possession of Controlled Substance With Intent to Deliver Lawyer Chicago

 How Prosecutors Attempt to Prove Intent to Deliver

-Prosecutors often attempt to establish intent through factors such as:
+Prosecutors often attempt to establish intent to distribute drugs through surrounding circumstances rather than direct proof.

-Penalties for possession with intent to deliver depend largely on the type and quantity of the controlled substance involved.
+Penalties for possession with intent to deliver depend on both the type and quantity of the controlled substance involved.

 • Less than 1 gram — Class 2 felony punishable by 3 to 7 years in prison